skraft9/pfsense-security-research/README.md

 Any file path the PHP process can read will be served back to the user.

-This enables exfiltration of:
+This enables exfiltration of sensitive system files such as:

 * `/etc/passwd`
 * SSH private keys
 * VPN credentials
-* System-wide configuration

 ---